jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Note that [Navigation Timing](https://nicj.net/navigationtiming-in-practice/) and [Resource Timing](https://nicj.net/resourcetiming-visibility-third-party-scripts-ads-and-page-weight/) APIs have been buggy in some early implementations; watch out for outliers (negative, or extremely huge values), or use a library like [boomerang](https://github.com/akamai/boomerang).

+# Learn to use throttling

+When testing things locally on your powerful MacBook Pro, plugged in, and using gigabit WiFi backed by a fiber optics link, your page will feel fast no matter what.
+But this is not how your users on a mid-tier Android device, on a 3G connection, perhaps during their commute (hence with unstable internet) will experience your page.

+That's why it's important to use **network and CPU throttling** when testing your page.
+(To be fair, it can be a shocking experience.)

+You can enable throttling via devtools in your favorite browser ([Chrome example](https://developers.google.com/web/tools/chrome-devtools/network-performance/reference#throttling)), on an operating system level (perhaps [with a proxy like Fiddler](https://stackoverflow.com/questions/16276669/simulate-network-speeds-using-fiddler)), or when running tests with WebPageTest ("Advanced Settings" panel).
+Network throttling is also useful in benchmarks to have comparable numbers over time.
+If you want to go even further, you can try [2G Tuesdays](https://code.fb.com/networking-traffic/building-for-emerging-markets-the-story-behind-2g-tuesdays/), or a variation of it.

+# Distinguish latency, bandwidth and CPU

+As the new generation mobile networks are installed and upgraded, the internet **bandwidth** rapidly improves each year, even in developing countries. **Modern 4G connections might perform better than outdated landlines** -- the type of connection might be a misleading factor.

+**Latency**, on the other hand, doesn't improve as fast, due to physical constraints.
+The long tail of users who are thousands of kilometres away from your servers can't do anything to improve their latency, but by acknowledging the problem and acting on it (minimizing the number of round-trips, [recognizing the TCP slow start](https://calendar.perfplanet.com/2018/tcp-slow-start/), initiating DNS/TCP/TLS/resource requests early with `dns-prefetch`/`preconnect`/`preload` etc.) you can significantly mitigate the issue.

+Last but not least, while the high-end mobile devices are as powerful as yesteryear desktops, **the low-end devices are barely improving** -- they're just getting cheaper, while still having **slow CPUs and small amounts of RAM** (though likely [enjoying the same networks conditions](https://phabricator.wikimedia.org/phame/live/7/post/109/mobile_web_performance_the_importance_of_the_device/)).

+Especially when it comes to big JavaScript bundles, the bandwidth (download) is no longer a bottleneck -- the CPU speed (parsing and executing) is.

 # Learn the difference between HTTP/1.1 and HTTP/2

 HTTP/2 (a.k.a `h2`, confusingly for HTML writers!) is a major revision of the HTTP protocol that significantly changes how the resources are transferred over the wire, and have completely different performance characteristics than HTTP/1.1.
 Some **"best practices" or HTTP/1 world (like domain sharding) no longer make sense in HTTP/2**, but equally important is that the **implementations of certain HTTP/2 features, both in various browsers and servers, are wildly different** and often incomplete.

 As a first thing, check in your favorite devtools' network panel whether your assets are served over HTTP/1 or HTTP/2 (right click the column list and tick `Protocol` entry to make it appear).

-Most likely you'll have a mix of both, if your app uses multiple domains for images, scripts and dynamic data.
+Quite likely you'll have a mix of both, if your app uses multiple domains for images, scripts and dynamic data.
 Once you know this, adjust to the best practices of each transport.
 In general, you should *try to reuse the HTTP/2 connection as much as possible*; browsers will try to do it for you by "coalescing" some requests into the same connection, [but each of them does it slightly differently](https://twitter.com/__jakub_g/status/1062718923341103106).

+_(Keep in mind that most developer proxies -- like Fiddler -- silently downgrade all connections to HTTP/1.1.
+Make sure to have them disabled when doing performance investigations, to avoid observing misleading behaviors.)_

 In general, as of late 2018, **WebPageTest provides more advanced HTTP/2 information than the browsers' devtools**, so if you use HTTP/2 for some of your assets, you should take time to explore WPT waterfall and connection view.

 # Become friends with the waterfall

-WebPageTest is an extremely powerful tool, and you can read a lot of information from its waterfall and connection view.
-This is a topic for a whole separate blog posts, but briefly, the most actionable info you can start from are:
+WebPageTest is an extremely powerful tool, and you can read lots of information from its waterfall and connection views.
+This is a topic for a whole separate blog post, but briefly, the most actionable info you can start from are:

 - shape of the waterfall (the more "vertical", the better),
 - gaps of "network silence",